apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Netanyahu mulls plan to empty northern Gaza of civilians and cut off aid to those left inside**
+**Lions vs. Cowboys: Live score updates, highlights, analysis**

-You can read more about it [here](https://apnews.com/article/hamas-israel-generals-plan-eiland-gaza-219d7eb9a3050e281ccc032d5a56263c).
+You can read more about it [here](https://www.prideofdetroit.com/2024/10/13/24269291/detroit-lions-vs-dallas-cowboys-live-score-updates-highlights-analysis).

 ## Requirements
 - Python 3.8